marcoshdezcam/Ruby_WebScraper/README.md

 	rbenv install 2.7.0 --verbose

-Verify everything is working and set global Ruby version as 2.7.0
+Verify everything is working and set global Ruby version to 2.7.0

 	rbenv global 2.7.0